On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsection{Affordances}

 We take the term \textit{affordances} from \citet{gibson_ecological_1986}, who defines that affordances of the environment are what it offers to humans or animals, what it provides or furnishes, either for good or ill.
 The term implies the complementarity of the subject and the environment~\citep[$\S8\P2$ p.127]{gibson_ecological_1986}.
 In our work, we categorise perceivable circumstances in the environment of a developer that offer something to them as affordances.
-Affordance here means something different than valence, as it refers not only to the theoretical capacity of something but the actual capacity that lies in the relation of the developers and the circumstance that affords something.
 For example, theoretically a tool determines an easy means of testing.
 But whether and how developers are able to perceive its value from their unique perspective and use it depends on what the tool affords in its unique relation with the developer.
-Conditions categorised as affordances here therefore include how developers engage in software development through available material or constraints (e.g., how does the application- and business domain afford testing to developers?).
+Conditions categorised as affordances here include how developers engage in software development through available materials or constraints (e.g., how does the application- and business domain afford testing to developers?).
 The five conditions we have categorized under affordances are the \textit{business \& application domain}, \textit{vision}, \textit{resource usage}, \textit{mandates} and \textit{testing infrastructure}.